SeregPie/THREE.TextTexture/README.md

 The space around the text inside the canvas.
 The pixels are calculated relative to the font size.

 Changing the value will redraw the canvas if `autoRedraw` is `true`.

 ---

+`strokeStyle = 'white'`

+The color of the outline

+---

+`outlineWidth = 0`

+The width of the outline

+---